Newsletter of the Elizabeth Craven Society 2024

 It has been an interesting year.
 We have held a Christmas tea party and an online discussion seminar, both well attended.

-The most exciting event has been the discovery of a considerable body of documents relating to Elizabeth Craven in the possession of her direct descendant, Mrs Ann Elizabeth Lacey-Smith.
+The most exciting event has been the discovery of a considerable body of documents relating to Elizabeth Craven in the possession of one of her direct descendants.
 She has kindly shared them with several friends and there is a lot to be learned from them.

 They include a lot of letters from, to or about Elizabeth Craven in the period 1785 -1816.
 There are many letters written by her husband Lord Craven and one from her son Keppel.
 Even more exciting there is a handwritten volume of her early poems, which contains unpublished poems, serious and comical, and a long, reflective preface in which she explains her early Romantic theory of poetry.